 - Choose strawberries of the same height, cut the strawberries in half.
 Grease strawberry cut side with syrup.

-- Peel kiwi from the skin, cut into slices.
+- Peel kiwi, cut into slices.

 - Put a detachable mold without a bottom to a serving plate.
 Put the acetate cake collar into the form.
 Lay a layer of sponge cake on the bottom of the form.
 Soak the sponge cake with syrup.

 - Put a thin layer of cream.
 Put the strawberries turned with a cut side to the acetate cake collar around the entire circumference of the mold.